-Chapman was joined Gino Watkins’ 1930-31 British Arctic Air-Route Expedition and a subsequent Greenland Expedition in 1932–33 as the “ski expert and naturalist”.
+Chapman joined Gino Watkins’ 1930-31 British Arctic Air-Route Expedition and a subsequent Greenland Expedition in 1932–33 as the “ski expert and naturalist”.
 In these expeditions he experienced cold of such intensity that he lost all his finger and toe nails.
-He spent twenty hours in a storm at sea in his kayak and at one point fell into a deep crevasse, saving himself by holding onto the handles of his dog sled.
+He spent twenty hours in a storm at sea in his kayak and at one point slipped into a deep crevasse, saving himself only by holding onto the handles of his dog sled and hauling himself out.
 He later led a three man team across the desolate Greenland ice-cap, the first European to do this since Nansen.
-He was fluent in Inuit and was an able Inuit Kayaker and dog sledger.
+He was fluent in Inuit and was an able Inuit kayaker and dog sledger.

 Aware that this rate of attack could never be kept up, Chapman tried to make it to the sea but was eventually forced back into the jungle where he started training local insurgents – teaching them to whistle The Lambeth Walk for identification purposes after dark while announcing his own nocturnal arrival with the cry of a British tawny owl.
 The risks were immense.
 When any of the locals who assisted him were caught, their whole village would be burnt to the ground – the inhabitants incinerated inside their houses, or shot and bayoneted to death, men, women and children.
 Chastened by such endurance, despite suffering many of the jungle’s ills – pneumonia, infected leech bites and blackwater fever, a variant of malaria that caused him ‘frightful vomiting and dysentery, accompanied by such agonising pains across my pelvis that it seemed as if all my bones must come apart’.
 When the fever was at its height, his fits were so bad that two men had to hold him down.
 He travelled to other guerilla camps and en route he lived variously with Chinese bandits, Malay tribespeople and communists.
 On one such visit he was served a special banquet, with an unfamiliar meat.
 It was only later he learned the hideous truth.
 ‘I was told I had been eating Jap,’ he wrote.
 ‘Though I would not knowingly have become a cannibal, I was quite interested to have sampled human flesh.’